 Requirement R1 addresses normal operating conditions.

 Requirement R1 recognizes that PSS systems have varying states, such as on, off, active, and non-active.
-As long as the PSS is operating in accordance with the documentation provided to the Transmission Operator, this is not considered a status change for purposes of this standard.
+As long as the PSS is operating in accordance with the documentation provided to the Transmission Operator, this is not considered a status change for purposes of this Standard.

-This Requirement eliminates the requirement to count hours as required in the previous version of this standard while also allowing the Generator Owner to create a unit-specific operating plan.
+This Requirement eliminates the requirement to count hours as required in the previous version of this Standard while also allowing the Generator Owner to create a unit-specific operating plan.

 The intent of Requirement R1 is to provide the Transmission Operator, the PSS operating zone in which the PSS is “active” providing damping to the power system.
 Some PSS may be programmed to become “active” at a specified megawatt loading level and above while others may be programmed to be “active” in a particular band of megawatt loading levels and are “non-active” only when passing through the “rough zone” or some other band.
 A “rough zone” is a megawatt loading band in which the generator-turbine system could contribute to system instability.